turbinelabs/developer/reference/configuration.md

 ## Before you get started
 Email [support@turbinelabs.io](mailto:support@turbinelabs.io) with your [DockerHub](https://hub.docker.com) account, and a [Github](https://www.github.com) account and we'll get you set up with an account.

+Please note: tbnctl (coming soon!) is a CLI for interacting with the Turbine Labs public API.
+In the meantime the same steps can be accomplished with curl.

 ## Overview of tbnproxy Initial Setup
 You'll be going through the following steps to configure tbnproxy integration: